nahtanoJ-dot-exe/Project3/README.md

 ## How to Use
 Once the program is running, the user has multiple options to change the source vertex, destination vertex, as well as which algorithm will be used.
-Here are what each key does:
+Here is what each key does:
 |Key|Function|
 |-|-|
 |A|Move destination node (backwards)|